 -

-classes and class members from any source file in the defining module or any module that imports that module.
-You can subclass anopen
+openyou can accessopenclasses and class members from any source file in the defining module or any module that imports that module.
+You can subclass anopenclass or override anopenclass member both within their defining module and any module that imports that module. -

-allows use from any source file in the defining module but not from outside that module.
+internalallows use from any source file in the defining module but not from outside that module.
 This is generally the default access level. -

-allows use only within the defining source file. -
+fileprivateallows use only within the defining source file. -

-allows use only from the enclosing declaration.
+privateallows use only from the enclosing declaration.
 This has changed in Swift 4 - see Swift 4 access levels.

-Note that Objective-C classes and methods are now imported as open
+Note that Objective-C classes and methods are now imported as open.

 Don’t Panic

-access is the default.
+It is worth remembering that an application is a module and that internal access is the default.
 This means application code you write is accessible from all source files in the application by default.

-Unless you are writing a framework you probably only need to think about access levels when you want to restrict access to a single source file using fileprivate
+Unless you are writing a framework you probably only need to think about access levels when you want to restrict access to a single source file using fileprivate or private.

 Using fileprivate and private

-.
+Let’s look at some examples where we might want to use fileprivate and private.
 Suppose I have a view controller that has a property which I do not want accessed outside of the source file.
-In Swift 2 I would declare it as private
+In Swift 2 I would declare it as private and move on:

 class RootViewController: UIViewController {